 (1) Purpose.
-To establish a procedure for the granting of Variance and Minor Variances to the standards of the Tualatin Development Code, except that variances to the requirements of TDC Chapter 70, Floodplain District, must be in accordance with TDC Chapter 70 and sign variances must be in accordance with Section 33.080.
-Variances may be granted under the requirements of the TDC as follows when it can be shown that, owing to special and unusual circumstances related to a specific piece of property, the literal interpretation of the TDC would cause an undue or unnecessary hardship:
+To establish a procedure for the granting of Variance and Minor Variances to the standards of the Tualatin Development Code.
+Exceptions:

+(a) Variances to the requirements of TDC Chapter 70 (Floodplain District) must be in accordance with TDC Chapter 70.

+(b) Sign variances must be in accordance with Section 33.080.

+(2) Applicability.
+Variances may be granted to the requirements of the TDC as provided in this Section when it can be shown that, owing to special and unusual circumstances related to a specific piece of property, the literal interpretation of the TDC would cause an undue or unnecessary hardship.